re:vision logo

 Submit a report on your replication.

-You will be part of the consortium paper and have a chance to win one of our prizes.
+You will be given the chance to be part of the consortium paper and win one of our prizes.

 Timeline